elasticpath/react-pwa-reference-storefront/documentation/installing.md

 ---
 Installing and Running
 ====================

+To get started using the REACT Reference Storefront, select the how to install your instance, either locally or remotely.
+The prerequisites are the same for both local and remote instances.

+### Prerequisites

-The REACT Reference Storefront requires the following installed:
+The REACT Reference Storefront requires the following applications before you can run the instance:

 <ul>
 <li><a href="http://git-scm.com/downloads" target="_blank">GIT Client <img src="{{ site.baseurl }}/documentation/img/extlink.png" /></a></li>
 <li><a href="http://nodejs.org/" target="_blank">Node.js <img src="{{ site.baseurl }}/documentation/img/extlink.png" /></a></li>
 </ul>

-Once those are installed, proceed to [Install REACT Reference Storefront Sources](#installing-react-reference-storefront-sources) and then run the Storefront either
+When the prerequisites are installed, proceed to [Install REACT Reference Storefront Sources](#installing-react-reference-storefront-sources).
+You can run the Storefront either
 **[locally](#running-react-reference-storefront-locally)** or **[remotely](#running-react-reference-storefront-remotely)**.

-### <a name="installing-react-reference-storefront-sources"> </a> Installing REACT Reference Storefront Sources
+### <a name="installing-react-reference-storefront-sources"> </a> Install the REACT Reference Storefront Sources
-1. Fetch REACT Reference Storefront sources:
+1. Navigate to the REACT Reference Storefront sources.
+Go to `{{ site.repository }}`.
-`{{ site.repository }}`
-2. Install the Storefront's dependencies by navigating to REACT Reference Storefront directory and running:
+2. Install the dependencies by navigating to the REACT Reference Storefront directory.
+Run `npm install`.
-`npm install`

-### <a name="running-react-reference-storefront-locally"> </a>Running REACT Reference Storefront Locally
+### <a name="running-react-reference-storefront-locally"> </a>Local REACT Reference Storefront instance
-Running locally means all your applications, Cortex API, Search, HTML5 Storefront, etc, are running on your local computer on these ports:
+To use the REACT Reference Storefront locally, run all of your applications, Cortex API, Search, Storefront, etc., on your local computer.
+Use these ports to run the REACT Reference Storefront locally:

 <ul>
 <li><a href="https://docs.elasticpath.com/display/EPCAPIDEV/Installation+and+Configuration+Guide" target="_blank">Cortex API <img src="{{ site.baseurl }}/documentation/img/extlink.png" /></a> Port <code>9080</code></li>